arefafzali/Direct_Mapped_Data_Cache/README.md

 Test :

-To test, put the test file in project directory and rename it as Adresses.txt.
+To test, put the test file in project directory and rename it as Addresses.txt.